Gutierre0x80/HPRNG/README.md

 # HPRNG Hardware-Entropic Pseudorandom Number Generator

 <h2>Why?</h2>
-In my initial journey, the idea was "simple": to find ways to "bypass" Python's time library to avoid generating random numbers based on system time.
-In other words, I aimed to prevent the use of randomness sources provided by the operating system, opting instead for the system time, which is easier to manipulate on a PC.
-Following this, I began analyzing os.urandom().
-However, as I delved into the intricacies of computational randomness, I stumbled upon something called "HRNG" (Hardware Random Number Generator).
+In my initial journey, the idea was "simple": to find ways to "force" Python's time library not to use the randomness sources provided by the operating system (I wanted the random_seed_urandom() function to fail).
+Thus, the library would use the random_seed_time_pid() function, which utilizes the current time and the PID.
+In other words, I sought to avoid using randomness sources provided by the operating system, as if the library used the system time, it would be easier to manipulate.
+With this, I could finally make all pseudorandom numbers "coincidentally" be the same without setting a seed.
+After that, I began to analyze os.urandom().
+However, as I delved into the complexities of computational randomness, I came across something called "HRNG" (Hardware Random Number Generator).
 When I realized it was already daytime, I was finishing assembling a ball of aluminum foil to capture electrical noise.

 <h2>Operation</h2>

-The program operates as a pseudo-random number generator that incorporates data from various external sources to add greater unpredictability.
-In an attempt to enhance unpredictability, I gathered information from sensors such as a Light Dependent Resistor (LDR), a microphone, and an electric noise receiver.
-These readings, combined with factors such as system time and process ID, form the basis of the generation process.
-I included electrical, luminous, and microphone noise, process ID, and the current timestamp using a Mersenne twister reconstruction (Credits in the code).
+The program operates as a pseudo-random number generator that incorporates data from some external sources to try to increase unpredictability.
+I collected information from sensors such as a Light Dependent Resistor (LDR), a microphone, and an electric noise receiver.
+These readings, combined with factors like system time and process ID, form the foundation of the generation process.
+I included electrical, luminous, and microphone noises, the process ID, and the current date/time stamp using a reconstruction of the Mersenne twister (Credits in the code).

 <h2>My beautiful sensors</h2>
 <img src="https://github.com/Gutierre0x80/HPRNG/raw/main/img/Hardware.jpeg" width="345">